What is a Material Take Off in Construction / Engineering?

 This type makes use of traditional paper blueprints and plans.
 For this to work, the estimator needs to be able to accurately read the materials for the type of work quantified, whether it’s general architectural drawings, an electrical schematic, a plumbing schematic, or something else.
 In addition to the diagrammatic representation of the project, the documents will contain symbols and notes that may indicate the type of required materials.

-Work from these plans with coloured pens, pencils, or markers so you can distinguish between all the items and types of materials.
+Work from these plans with colored pens, pencils, or markers so you can distinguish between all the items and types of materials.
 You can transfer the materials and quantities to spreadsheets or forms and worksheets you can use to work out the exact material costs for each component.

 Because paper blueprints can be pricey to produce, you may be required to use a clear plastic overlay instead of marking directly on the blueprint.
 As such, many estimators are making use of new technology to perform estimates digitally.